 Of course, the big drawback of many whey products is sugar.
 Don’t be fooled by the front of the jar with fitness models and catchphrases.
 If your whey protein has added sugar, you aren’t doing yourself any favors to get in better shape!
 Make sure your next pickup is 100% sugar-free, and you’ll thank yourself later.

 Alternatives to Consider

-Pea protein is considered the most popular on the market right now, offering an impressive amount of branch-chain amino acids in each serving.
+Pea protein is considered the most popular vegetable-based protein on the market right now, offering an impressive amount of branch-chain amino acids in each serving.
 It’s easy to digest and makes a great addition to green smoothies.

 We suggest picking up a few different plant-based protein products at once and trying them all to see which ones work best with your palate and digestive system.
 Remember to scan the label for gluten-free certification if that’s a priority, and avoid additives if you can.